***Submissions are now closed for our

-Our annual Hay Writers’ Circle fiction competition is officially open for entries!
+The Hay Writers’ Circle Poetry Competition 2023 is officially open for entries!
 Anyone can enter this competition.

 Please follow the guidelines below if you would like to enter.
 You can contact firstname.lastname@example.org if you have any questions or queries.

-Click of the following highlighted link to download the entry form :
+Click of the following highlighted link to download your entry form :

 - Entries must be entirely the work of the entrant and by submitting you are confirming that the work is your own.
 Any evidence to the contrary will result in immediate disqualification.

 - Entries must not have been published, self-published, published on any website, blog, social media, or online forum, broadcast nor winning or placed (as in 2nd, 3rd, runner up etc.) in any other competition.

 - If your entry has been long-listed or shortlisted in other competitions and provided it has not won a prize or been published, it is eligible.

 - Simultaneous submissions are allowed but will become ineligible should they win a prize elsewhere or be published prior to the date of prize giving.
 Entry fees will not be refunded.
 You must inform us immediately should your entry be published or win a prize elsewhere.